scharfmn/desnos/README.md

 ![combine](https://storage.googleapis.com/mns/test-combine.png)

 [This demo](https://desnos.herokuapp.com/demo/qa/combine) shows the last step of an event: the text unspooling in real-time combination.
 It uses pre-loaded text to generate a "QA" event, explained further below.

+The `show` endpoint [shows all of the text that has been contributed](https://desnos.herokuapp.com/demo/qa/combine) to an event.
+It does not identify contributors.

 ## Language Event 1